The Early Signs Of Skin Cancer?

 This caused me to find out what is available for us at this stage of the game.
 Was giving up the fun times in the sun the only answer?
 Well, no, but it is the best one!
 What Is The Sun Blocking Clothing Mystery?

 There are many excellent sun protection products for use in lotions and ointments.
 Regular application helps build a barrier to sun damage.
-However, I also realized that other parents were getting good protection for their families with lightweight sun-protective clothing.

 We were of the generation that loved wearing less clothing.
 Shorts and shirts, sandals.
 Tank tops, we wanted to be tan and knew that covering up less would give us the tan.